heyotunes/bruteforcer/README.md

 ## Introduction

-This Python script is a simple web login brute-forcer that allows you to perform password guessing attacks on a web application.
+This Python script is a simple web login brute-forcer that allows you to perform password-guessing attacks on a web application.
 It uses the `requests` library to send login requests with different password combinations and checks for a specified string that occurs when login fails.

 **Disclaimer:** Please use this script responsibly and only on web applications that you have explicit permission to test.
 Unauthorized access to computer systems and networks is illegal.